Iwasawa theory and p-adic L-functions over $\mathbf{Z}_p^2$-extensions: Introduction

 It is natural to ask whether or not the construction of the maps $\mathcal{L}^\Gamma_{F, V}$ may be extended to consider twists of $V$ by more general characters of $\cG_{F}$.
 In this paper, we give a complete answer to this question for characters factoring through an extension $K_\infty / F$ which is abelian over $\Qp$ (thus for all characters if $F = \Qp$).
-Any such character factors through the Galois group $G$ of an extension of the form $K_\infty = F_\infty(\mu_{p^\infty})$, where $F_\infty$ is an unramified extension of $F$ whose Galois group is isomorphic to the product of $\Zp$ and a finite group of order prime to $p$.
-Denote by $\Finf$ the $p$-adic completion of $F_\infty$.
+Any such character factors through the Galois group $G$ of an extension of the form $K_\infty = F_\infty(\mu_{p^\infty})$, where $F_\infty$ is an unramified extension of $F$ which is a finite extension of the unique unramified $\Zp$-extension of $F$.
+Denote by $\Finf$ the $p$-adic completion of $F_\infty$, and $\cH_{\Finf}(G)$ the algebra of $\Finf$-valued distributions on $G$.

 \begin{theorem} For any crystalline representation $V$ of $\cG_{F}$ with non-negative Hodge--Tate weights, there exists a regulator map

 interpolating the maps $\mathcal{L}^\Gamma_{K, V}$ for all unramified extensions $K/F$ contained in $F_\infty$. \end{theorem}